 Here are the fermentation jars that will help your ferment last for up to a year:

 - Fido jars are flip-top jars with a rubber gasket that allows CO2 to escape while preventing contamination.
 Avoid cheap decorative jars as they may not withstand the pressure of fermentation.

 - Air-locks are typically used for beverages.
 They use water to make an air-tight seal.
-I recommend the cylindrical ones because they are easier to clean.
+I recommend the cylindrical (not S-shaped) ones because they are easier to clean.

 - Pickle pipes are silicon disks with a small hole to allow CO2 to escape.
-They are easy to use, but they are more prone to contamination than the other two options.
-Cheap pickle pipes might not have a perfect seal.
+They are easy to use, but they are more prone to contamination than the other two options as they don’t stay pressurized once active fermentation slows down.

 I use fidos for my stored vegetable ferments and ferments that I want to be cautious with, like the eggs below.
 I use air-locks for my wine and beer.
-Otherwise, I ferment in a regular mason jar.
+Otherwise, most of my ferments are done in a regular mason jar.